 - All doctoral committees require a minimum of four members among whom a minimum of three members must hold current UCLA Academic Senate faculty appointments limited to Professor (any rank), Professor or Associate Professor Emeritus, Professor in Residence (any rank), or Acting Professor or Acting Associate Professor. - 2.
-Two of the three doctoral committee members from UCLA must hold the rank of professor or associate professor (regular or in-residence series). - 3.
-If certified and approved by the Committee on Degree Programs (CDP), one Adjunct Professor (any rank) or Professor of Clinical X (any rank) may serve in place of the required three UCLA Senate faculty members listed in #1 above.
+Two of the three doctoral committee members from UCLA must hold the rank of professor or associate professor (regular or in-residence series).

+- 3. If certified and approved by the Committee on Degree Programs (CDP), one Adjunct Professor (any rank) or Professor of Clinical X (any rank) may serve in place of the required three UCLA Senate faculty members listed in #1 above.
 Only one such substitution is allowed per doctoral committee.
 (GC Am.
-12/15/2017) - 4.
-The Chair always must hold a current UCLA Academic Senate faculty appointment per #1 above in the same department or IDP as the graduate student.
-If a committee has co-chairs, at least one must be from the student's major department or IDP at UCLA - 5.
-Additional members (above the minimum number of four) who have subject matter expertise may be nominated and, if appointed, have the same voting rights and responsibilities as the other committee members. - 6.
-Only one committee member with an Academic Senate faculty appointment per #1 or its academic equivalent at an accredited university or college (UC or non-UC) may serve without need of an exception from the Graduate Division. - 7.
-All committee members read, approve, and certify the dissertation. - 8.
-Each program or department may set additional requirements above the UCLA minimum standards in their Program Requirements regarding:

-- UCLA members (e.g., all three must hail from the home department, two out of three from the same discipline as the student, etc.) - Parameters for service as a Co-Chair - Minimum academic credentials of an additional member - 9.
+12/15/2017) - The Chair always must hold a current UCLA Academic Senate faculty appointment per #1 above in the same department or IDP as the graduate student.
+If a committee has co-chairs, at least one must be from the student's major department or IDP at UCLA.
+Faculty with Associate Professor Emeritus or Professor Emeritus rank may serve as Chair or Co-Chair, provided they meet the eligibility criteria and hold a current UCLA Academic Senate appointment. - 4.
+Additional members (above the minimum number of four) who have subject matter expertise may be nominated and, if appointed, have the same voting rights and responsibilities as the other committee members. - 5.
+Only one committee member with an Academic Senate faculty appointment per #1 or its academic equivalent at an accredited university or college (UC or non-UC) may serve without need of an exception from the Graduate Division. - 6.
+All committee members read, approve, and certify the dissertation. - 7.
+Each program or department may set additional requirements above the UCLA minimum standards in their Program Requirements regarding: - UCLA members (e.g., all three must hail from the home department, two out of three from the same discipline as the student, etc.) - Parameters for service as a Co-Chair - Minimum academic credentials of an additional member - 8.
 Under unusual circumstances, a department or interdepartmental program may petition the Committee on Degree Programs via the Graduate Division for an exception that would allow three committee members (including the Chair and at least one other UCLA member) to serve as certifying members in lieu of the full committee.
-An approved exception would apply to all doctoral committees of graduate students in that department or interdepartmental program for a period of up to ten years. - 10.
+An approved exception would apply to all doctoral committees of graduate students in that department or interdepartmental program for a period of up to ten years. - 9.
 Only one committee member (never the Chair or Co-Chair) may participate remotely in an oral qualifying examination or final oral examination (defense of the dissertation).
 Remote participation must be a matter of necessity rather than convenience.
 The student must petition the committee chair in advance of the examination to allow one member to participate remotely; the committee Chair must provide written approval to the student ahead of the examination.
 The technology required for remote participation must allow for the participant to see/be seen by and hear/be heard by all committee members and have access to visual materials simultaneously.
 Although no exception petition will be required for one committee member participating remotely, the department/program must notify the Graduate Division of the remote participation within 14 business days of the examination.
 Under rare circumstances, the department or inter-departmental program Chair may petition the Graduate Division for an exception to allow a second member (not the Chair or Co-Chairs) to participate remotely in a doctoral oral qualifying examination or a final oral examination (defense of the dissertation).
 [Effective 2015 Fall]